DEFRA/ffc-development-guide/standards/source-code.md

 - at least one approver
 - PR build must complete successfully

-On completion of a pull request a squash merge should be performed and the feature/bug branch should be deleted.
+On completion of a pull request a squash merge is performed and the feature/bug branch deleted.
 The commit message should be amended to give a concise description of the changes, rather than the default list of individual commits.